gedankenstuecke/oh_data_uploader/README.md

 are rendered to HTML.

 ## Installation
-The *Open Humans Uploader* is written in *Python* with *Django* and is designed to be ultimately deployed to *Heroku*.
+The *Open Humans Uploader* is written in *Python 3.6+* using the *Django 2.0* library and is designed to be ultimately deployed to *Heroku*.
 To install a copy of it on MacOS you will need to install some additional modules.
 Here's the Step-by-Step guide.

  *Step 1: Install Anaconda*